 Ensure the growth of the company

-To calculate the NPS, you take the percentage of promoters (the percentage of respondents who gave a 9 or 10) and subtract the percentage of detractors from that.
-We display the result as an absolute score, not as a percentage, and this score is between -100 and +100.
+To calculate the NPS, you subtract the percentage of promoters (the percentage of respondents who gave a 9 or 10) from the percentage of detractors.
+The result is an absolute score between -100 and +100 (not a percentage).

 Example outcome NPS

-How do you determine exactly what a score between -100 and +100 means for your organization?
+How exactly do you determine what a score between -100 and +100 means for your organization?
 The NPS is between -100 and +100.
-If your company, brand or product scores higher than an NPS of 20, you have fairly loyal customers.
-If you score lower than an NPS of 0 (for example -10), you will have significantly fewer loyal customers.
-The best thing is of course when every respondent is a promoter.
+If the NPS of your company, brand or product is 20 or higher, you have fairly loyal customers.
+If you score lower than an NPS of 0 (for example -10), this means you have significantly fewer loyal customers.
+The best situation is of course when every respondent is a promoter.
 The score is then +100.
 The NPS is therefore a very important indicator of whether your customers are loyal to your company.

 Now you know what the NPS is all about.
 However, this is only a method.
 It only becomes interesting if you know what you can do with the NPS in daily practice.
 And how you can link various KPIs such as CSAT, NPS and CES together to measure customer feedback to which you can connect direct and daily follow-up actions.
 The E-book 'Measuring and Managing CX' contains many practical examples, tips and solutions that you can apply directly within your organization.